NESI ATTENDEE GUIDE - 2025

 Dealing with Problems and Questions

-Members of the Squeeze-In board will be wearing orange name buttons that say VOLUNTEER (which sounds nicer than “conscript” or “idiot”).
-If they can't address your issue, they'll find someone who can.
+Members of the Squeeze-In board will be wearing red and white name buttons that identify them.
+If they can’t address your issue, they’ll find someone who can.
+If you have questions or requests before the weekend, please contact Lynn, not the staff at Wisdom House (lynnh1947@gmail.com).

 A Final Word